demizer/go-rst/README.rst

 0%    Indented literal blocks
 0%    Quoted literal blocks
 0%    Line blocks
-10%   Block quotes                   Some parsing. (demizer~Fri Jun 13 15:52 2014)
+10%   Block quotes                   Some parsing.
 0%    Doctest blocks                 Will use Go instead of Python.
 Much lower priority than everything else.
 0%    Grid tables                    Will be gruesome to implement.
 0%    Simple tables
 0%    Footnotes